Saubers/Saubers/README.md

 - 🌱 I’m currently learning more about React Native.

-- ⚡ About me: I’ve started learning how to program about 8 month ago, and i discovered my passion in coding.
+- ⚡ About me: I’ve started learning how to program about 2 years ago, and i discovered my passion in coding.
 As i wrote before, i keep learning new things and trying to get new experiences to get better in this world.

 <h2> You can reach me in: </h2>